800-996-4402 Schedule a Complimentary Consultation Contact us

 Threats

 Centipedes are generally considered nuisance pests, as they do not pose significant health or property threats.
 However, all house centipedes have poison jaws with which they inject venom into their prey.
-If handled roughly, some larger species can inflict a painful bite that can break human skin and causes pain and swelling, similar to a bee sting.
+If handled roughly, some larger species can inflict a painful bite that can break human skin and can cause pain and swelling, similar to a bee sting.

 Habitat